-This is one of the largest regional financial institutions in South Korea.
-It was established recently, in the year 2011, just 6 years ago.
-Daegu Bank is the flagship company of DGB Financial Group which is also one of the largest regional banks.
-Its head-quarter is located in Daegu.
-And it serves most of the customers in Daegu-Gyeonbuk region.
-It is one of significant South Korean holding companies.
-At the end of June, 2017, the total assets acquired by this bank were KRW 56.870 trillion.
+DGB Financial Group is one of the largest regional financial institutions in South Korea, established in 2011, just 11 years ago.
+Daegu Bank is the flagship company of DGB Financial Group, one of the largest regional banks.
+Its headquarters is located in Daegu.
+And it serves most of the customers in the Daegu-Gyeongbuk region.
+In addition, it is one of the significant South Korean holding companies.
+At the end of June 2017, the total assets acquired by this bank were 56.870 trillion KRW.

 #9.
 Kwangju Bank:

-This bank was established in the year 1968, around 49 years ago.
+Kwangju Bank was established in 1968, around 54 years ago.
 The main focus of Kwangju Bank is to provide financial aid to local small and medium-sized business owners.
-Around 1500 employees work in Kwangju Bank.
-The head-quarter of this bank is located in Gwangju.
-At the end of September, 2014, the total assets acquired by this bank were KRW 17.432 trillion.
-It was previously known as KJB Financial Group.
+About 1,500 employees work in Kwangju Bank.
+The headquarter of this bank is located in Gwangju.
+At the end of September 2014, the total assets acquired by this bank were 17.432 trillion KRW.
+It was previously known as the KJB Financial Group.

 #10.
 Busan Bank:

-This bank is one of the most popular local top banks in South Korea.
+This bank is one of the most popular local and top banks in South Korea.
 It is more of a regional bank than a global bank.
 However, it provides a wide gamut of financial services to local customers.
-The financial products and services are limited to personal banking.
-Busan Bank has a great list of shareholders who are helping it grow gradually – Lotte group, Capital Research & Global Investors, Templeton, National Pension Service, Aberdeen Asset Management Asia etc.
+Financial products and services are limited to personal banking.
+Busan Bank has a great list of shareholders helping it grow gradually – Lotte group, Capital Research & Global Investors, Templeton, National Pension Service, Aberdeen Asset Management Asia, etc.

-We hope you liked this guide to top banks in South Korea.
-If you are looking forward to making a career in Banking, then you can checkout some of the awesome resources –
+This article is a guide to what are Banks In South Korea.
+We explain it with a details about the list of top 10 banks along with their general structure.
+If you are looking forward to making a career in banking, then you can check out some of the awesome resources: –